Num7normalis/flatread/README.md

 ###Support
-FlatRead is developped and maintained by Marc Thibeault: http://marcthibeault.com Feel free to get in touch via my personal blog or on the official FlatPress forum for any support request, question or suggestion: http://flatpress.org/vanilla2/
+FlatRead is developped and maintained by Marc Thibeault: http://marcthibeault.com

-####Current version: 0.1
+Feel free to contact me via my personal website (http://marcthibeault.com) or on the official FlatPress forum (http://flatpress.org/vanilla2/) for any support request, question or suggestion.